Rental Equipment Costs

 Do your research and choose what is best for you and your consumers.
 Test and learn, and talk with valued Customers about how they place a value on the equipment rentals you offer.
 You can make an informed decision and set pricing for your products once you have a thorough grasp of your company and the industry you serve.

 Once you decide on a pricing structure, find a rental inventory booking system that supports your methodology.
-RentMy offers three pricing options (fixed rental pricing, flat rental pricing (like $x per day or week), and flexible rental pricing (like $x for the first week, and then $y each additional week) which provides a one-stop rental management solution to boost the revenue of your rental business.
+RentMy offers several pricing options (including fixed rental pricing, flat rental pricing (like $x per day or week), flexible rental pricing (like $x for the first week, and then $y each additional week) and even subscription (open-ended rental) pricing, which provides a one-stop rental management solution to boost the revenue of your rental business.

 When developing a consistent pricing policy for your sporting items, it is crucial to properly know how to price rental rates for equipment.